mhmorocco/Z_early_Run3/README.md

 After creating these friend trees, they can be added to the `utils/setup_samples.sh` and the full information of the NN response to each event is available.

 ## 5. Produce analysis histograms

+This will change in this new framework!
+Will be updated once the commands are validated.

 If all ntuples in  `utils/setup_samples.sh` are correct, you can produce the analysis shapes via the commands:
 ```bash